KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.13.1
+- Fixed NoIVA patch causing missing part textures when the part reuse/share IVA textures (ex : SXT).
+Note that this change negate the loading time gains of the original patch, and might even cause a small increase (a few seconds) if KSP isn't running from a SSD.

 ##### 1.13.0
 - New modding patch : ReflectionTypeLoadExceptionHandler